itkSource/lorhammer/doc/content/develop.md

 A deployer permit to the orchestrator to deploy and instantiate lorhammers.

 Today we have 5 kind of deployer.
 None to do nothing.
 Local to launch a local (sub-process) instance of lorhammer.
-Distant to scp and start lorhammers on other server.
-And Amazone to provision server on amazon, deploy and launch lorhammers.
+Distant to scp and start over ssh lorhammers on other server.
+And amazon to provision server on [aws](https://aws.amazon.com/), deploy and launch lorhammers.

 To add a deployer you need to have a fabric function which take config json.RawMessage and a consul client in parameters and return an implementation of `Deployer` interface :